 7. Use Tor Browser – for encrypted browsing

 Using the Tor browser is another solution to encrypt your traffic.
-It is a free and open-source network that was designed by the US navy for private communication.
+It is a free and open-source network designed by the US Navy for private communication.
 It allows users to stay anonymous and fight against anyone who spies on their network.

 The Tor browser masks your IP address, so your online identity remains hidden.
-Like VPNs, when you get connected to the Tor browser, your ISP will only see that you’re connected to a Tor network and won’t be able to know your destination.
+Like VPNs, when you connect to the Tor browser, your ISP will only see that you’re connected to a Tor network and won’t know your destination.

-It hops the internet data from node to the node making it impossible for anyone to trace you back.
+It hops the internet data from node to node, making it impossible for anyone to trace you back.
 The hopping occurs between three nodes.
 The guard or the entry node hides the data or request that the user enters.
 From here, the data goes into the middle layer.
-The data from the first layer gets stripped off and passes to the final or the exit node.
-From the exit node, the data request proceeds to its destination and is no longer hidden.
+The data from the first layer gets stripped off and passes to the final or exit node.
+The data request proceeds to its destination from the exit node and is no longer hidden.

 Since the request is not encrypted, anyone’s spies can track your online activities.
 It is a significant drawback of using a Tor browser.
 But using a VPN along with Tor provides a solution for this problem.